Content Detail

 • Soil preference Acid soil, Moist, well-drained soil

-• Tolerances Alkaline soil, Wet sites
+• Other tolerances Alkaline soil, Wet sites

 • Season of interest early winter, midwinter, late winter, early fall, mid fall, late fall